codr7/eli/README.md

 - [Java](https://github.com/codr7/eli-java)
 - [Swift](https://github.com/codr7/sweet)

-I'm also working on bringing some of the `eli` magic to [Common Lisp](https://github.com/codr7/cl-eli) in library form.
+I'm also working on adding some `eli` magic to [Common Lisp](https://github.com/codr7/cl-eli) in library form.

 ## Performance
 I decided early on that Python would make a reasonable performance target to aim for since it's mostly interpreted and very well known.